If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 240g

-Slim and lightweight, offering a wide-angle perspective, the Canon EF-S 10-18mm f/4.5-5.6 IS STM is an ideal choice for any APS-C Canon DSLR.
-You might be using the beginner-friendly Canon EOS 2000D / Rebel T7 (same camera, just named differently in different territories) or the enthusiast-focused Canon EOS 90D – either way, you’ve got a lens that will balance well and deliver all the features you might need.
-Autofocus is nice and speedy, and also very quiet, which is useful for video work, and there’s also a four-stop image stabilisation system on board.
+Slim and lightweight, offering a wide-angle perspective, the Canon EF-S 10-18mm f/4.5-5.6 IS STM is ideal for any APS-C Canon DSLR.
+Well suited to the beginner-friendly Canon EOS 2000D / Rebel T7 (same camera, just named differently in different territories) and the enthusiast-focused Canon EOS 90D – this lens will balance well and deliver all the features you might need.
+Autofocus is nice and speedy, and also very quiet, which is useful for video work.
+There’s also a four-stop image stabilisation system on board.

-The affordable price tag of this lens makes it a bargain for any crop-sensor Canon DSLR user, as long as they’re aware that low prices come with compromises.
-For instance, the lens body is constructed from plastic rather than metal, making it rather more fragile than premium lenses.
-Also, while the maximum aperture of the lens is f/4.5, it can actually only shoot at f/4.5 when locked at its widest setting of 10mm (16mm equivalent); the maximum aperture drops very sharply to f/5 as soon as you start zooming.
+Its affordable price tag makes this lens a bargain for any crop-sensor Canon DSLR user – but there are compromises.
+For instance, the lens body is constructed from plastic rather than metal, making it more fragile than premium lenses.
+Also, while the maximum aperture of the lens is f/4.5, it can only shoot at f/4.5 when locked at its widest setting of 10mm (16mm equivalent); the maximum aperture drops very sharply to f/5 once you start zooming.

-Still, for an affordable, portable lens for architecture photography, the Canon EF-S 10-18mm f/4.5-5.6 IS STM is a prime choice.
+Still, for an affordable, portable lens for architecture photography, the Canon EF-S 10-18mm f/4.5-5.6 IS STM is an excellent choice.

 At a glance: